dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/cameraview.md

 ## dispose

-Releases all resources used by the `CameraView` instance.
+Releases all resources used by the `CameraView` instance, so that the instance is left with only one property "disposed" as true.

 ```typescript
 dispose(): void;